candyland-app/candyland-dependency/readme.md

 ## Development

+The only app dependency is [imagemagick](https://github.com/ImageMagick/ImageMagick).

+You can get it straight from your system's official software repositories or by manually downloading the binaries from the [official imagemagick homepage](https://www.imagemagick.org/script/download.php).

 - [Clone](https://help.github.com/articles/cloning-a-repository/) this repository to your local machine
 - Navigate to your clone `cd candyland-dependency`
 - Install the dependencies `npm install`